 - Developing mentoring and support skills

-A 2 hour evening class each week for 20 weeks; or a 3 hour daytime class each week for 15 weeks.
+A 3 hour class each week for 20 weeks.

 You will learn through group discussion, case studies and looking at resources that will support the mentoring role in schools.